KnowageLabs/Knowage-Documentation/common/ka_BooksStructure.rst

 -  **General User Manual**: it is aimed at end users.
 It provides a first approach to Knowage interface and functionalities.
 It can be used as a first approach to Knowage.
 It focus on all those elements which are shared among the products and involves the end user.

--  **General Administrator Manual**: it is aimed at Knowage admnistrator.
+-  **General Administrator Manual**: it is aimed at Knowage administrator.
 It describes all the management and configuration tools shared by all Knowage products.

 -  **Product Manuals**: as we mentioned above, these books are specific for each product.
 They are aimed both at end users and Knowage developers.
 Almost each chapter is divided in two parts: the first one can be interesting for both users and developers, while the second one is for developers only.
 The developer parts are marked by a \* to be easy recognised.
 We can conlcude that you just need to read all the parts not marked by \* to have a complete introduction to all BI functionalities included in your products.